CameronAlvarado/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model.
+It is an API that treats the entire document as a node based object.

 2. What is an event?

+An event is anything that the browser can detect from user input or other actions.

 3. What is an event listener?

+An event listener waits for a defined and detectable action to be performed before executing a callback.

 4. Why would we convert a NodeList into an Array?

+So you can perform arrary methods on the would-be Nodelist.

 5. What is a component?

+A component is a function that pulls in data from an array or object and orgaznizes it, usually in a structured and styled fasion.
+A component is usually itterated over mutiple times with differing data.

 ### Git Set up